Airports in Edinburgh

 Getting to the city

-Airlink 100 buses connect between the airport and the city centre every 10 minutes, from early morning until after midnight, and cost £3.50 (calling at the Waverley and Haymarket train stations); the journey takes approximately 25 minutes.
+Airlink 100 buses connect between the airport and the city centre every 10 minutes, from early morning until after midnight, calling at the Waverley and Haymarket train stations; the journey takes approximately 25 minutes.
 There are many alternative buses including Night bus N22, Service 35 and Airdirect 747, that run to the city centre via a couple of stops en route.
-Stops for public buses are situated at stand 18 on the terminal forecourt road outside the UK Arrivals Hall.
-The designated taxi rank is also outside the UK Arrivals Hall beside the coach park.
+The designated taxi rank is outside the UK Arrivals Hall beside the coach park.
 Car rental companies are also available.

 GMT (GMT +1 from last Sunday in March to Saturday before last Sunday in October).